 Forensic Science at Kent was ranked 2nd for graduate prospects and 7th for student satisfaction The Complete University Guide 2022.

-This means that our graduates are well equipped for careers across a range of fields and have gone on to work for companies such as Pfizer, LGC, the Police, and the Forensic Explosives Laboratory, which is part of the Ministry of Defence and provides scientific support to the Police and Crown Prosecution Service.
+This means that our graduates are well equipped for careers across a range of fields and have gone on to work for companies such as Pfizer, LGC, the Police, and the Forensic Explosives Laboratory which is part of the Ministry of Defence and provides scientific support to the Police and Crown Prosecution Service.

 You can read their stories, and find out about the range of support and extra opportunities available to further your career potential.

 If you are from the UK or Ireland, you must apply for this course through UCAS.
 If you are not from the UK or Ireland, you can choose to apply through UCAS or directly on our website.

 Discover Uni is designed to support prospective students in deciding whether, where and what to study.
 The site replaces Unistats from September 2019.